 Explained simply, our core product involves us providing a booking service to passengers enabling them to connect with hundreds of self-employed drivers across Wirral, Liverpool and Cheshire.
-The self-employed drivers offer transportation services to passengers who have booked through Argyle Satellite, and we facilitate connecting the two parties.
+As a self-employed driver, you offer transportation services to these passengers who have booked through Argyle Satellite and we facilitate the connection between the two parties.

-To enable us to provide this service we process personal and other data about passengers, drivers, customers, visitors and users of our services and products.
+To enable us to provide this service we process personal and other data about you, passengers, customers, visitors and users of our services and products.